 You will hold conditional title to all equipment provided through the project, subject to federal procurement regulation (see 2 CFR 200.313).
-Until NFWF informs you it is appropriate to return the equipment, you are responsible for the proper use, maintenance, record, and storage of it, including replacing any component of the gear or rigging that is broken or lost, or otherwise bringing the gear back to fully functioning condition.
+Until NFWF provides disposition instructions, you are responsible for the proper use, maintenance, record, and storage of it, including replacing any component of the gear or rigging that is broken or lost, or otherwise bringing the gear back to fully functioning condition.
 You should consider costs that may be incurred due to this requirement when planning your participation in the project.
+Project participants may be eligible to take permanent possession of alternative gear following the final repose year.
+NFWF and NOAA will provide more information to eligible vessel owners in spring 2022.

 If I select buoy gear, what options are there to help me keep track of the gear while fishing?

 Under federal law, automatic identification systems (AIS) may not be used to track fishing gear.
 Participants may use buoy gear without AIS.
 Past project participants have used various approaches to tracking the gear while fishing and future participants will be encouraged to experiment.
-For new participants who use buoy gear, partial reimbursement is available for purchase of buoy gear tracking technology (not to exceed \$5000).
+For new participants who use buoy gear, partial reimbursement is available for the purchase of buoy gear tracking technology (not to exceed \$5000).